Overview

 • Gated Deep Cross Network (GDCN) enhances Click-Through Rate (CTR) prediction in recommender systems by improving interpretability, efficiency, and handling of high-order feature interactions.

-• The Two Towers model in recommender systems, known for its separate user and candidate towers, optimizes personalized recommendations and addresses biases like position bias, representing an evolving and powerful approach in building unbiased ranking models.
+• The Two Tower model in recommender systems, known for its separate user and candidate towers, optimizes personalized recommendations and addresses biases like position bias, representing an evolving and powerful approach in building unbiased ranking models.

 References